Here we look at the essential legal compliance training that employers should put into place, depending on the nature of their business.

 - Appropriate actions and reporting procedures if abuse, exploitation or self harm are spotted.

-An online training course in safeguarding children and vulnerable adults can be purchased here for £25.
-It has interactive learning content that takes less than an hour to complete, but instills the learner with the above fundamentals.
+Online training courses in safeguarding children and vulnerable adults can be purchased online from a range of companies for as little as £25 per learner.
+They will tend to have interactive learning content that takes less than an hour to complete, but instills the learner with the above fundamentals.

 Leadership & Management (All Employers)